PaulCzm/PaulCzm/README.md

-Hi, I’m Paul Cozmuta, a Biomedical Engineer and a Master’s student in Applied Mathematics and Computation.
+Hi!
+I’m Paul Cozmuta, a Biomedical Engineer and a Master’s student in Applied Mathematics and Computation.
 My passion lies in integrating mathematics, computation, and biology to address complex challenges in healthcare and biotechnology.

 _________________________________________________________________________________________________________________________________________________________________________________________

 Specialties:

 Numerical simulation of biological and biomedical systems.
-Bioinformatics and AI-driven solutions for health, biotech, and pharma.
+Bioinformatics and AI-driven solutions.

 _________________________________________________________________________________________________________________________________________________________________________________________